 Professor Maxi Scherer

-Professor Maxi Scherer is a member of the Centre for Commercial Law Studies (CCLS) and School of International Arbitration at Queen Mary University of London (QMUL).
-She teaches various areas of Commercial Law, specialising in International and Comparative Commercial Arbitration and International Trade and Investment Dispute Settlement.
-Maxi Scherer is also Director of the LLM in Paris programme.
+Maxi Scherer is the Director of the Centre for Commercial Law Studies (CCLS) in Paris and holds the Chair of International Arbitration and Energy Law at Queen Mary University of London.
+She teaches various areas of Commercial Law, specialising in International and Comparative Arbitration and International Private Law.
+Maxi Scherer is also the Director of the LLM in Paris programme.

 Professor Pierre Brunet